 Basic First Aid classes

-Trainees can enroll in a wide range of first aid classes, including pet first aid.
+Trainees can enrol in a wide range of first aid classes, including pet first aid.
 First aid training for common emergency situations, from cuts and scrapes to sprains and fractures.
-First aid classes will introduce you to the Heimlich Maneuver and variations of it, among others.
-The video shows a short demo of how to perform the Heimlich Maneuver, which will be covered in basic first aid training.
+First aid classes will introduce you to the J-thrusts for choking victims and variations of it, among others.
+The video shows a short demo of what to do when an individual is choking, which will be covered in basic first aid training.

 Need more convincing?

 - This provider is the cheapest service provider in Toronto.
 No other training service provider offers more affordable prices.
-Rates are inclusive of certification, taxes, and Red Cross registration fees.
+Rates are inclusive of certification, taxes, and St Mark James registration fees.